janitastic/hang-in-there/README.md

 ---

-  #### 1) Using the menu buttons are at the bottom of the screen you can navigate the site.
+  #### 1) Using the menu buttons at the bottom of the screen you can navigate the site.

 ![Menu Buttons](readme-imgs/Main%20Screen%20Buttons.png)